saifulapm/commasemi.kak/README.md

 This plugin relies on Kakoune’s built-in `comment_line` option to detect and skip commented lines.
-As a result, it automatically adapts to the active filetype and works correctly with languages that define their comment prefix (e.g. //, #, --, etc.).
+As a result, it automatically adapts to the active filetype and works correctly with languages that define their comment prefix (e.g. //, #, --, etc.). if any lang `comment_line` opt not set, this may not work properly.

 ## Similar neovim plugin